utsavkumarsenra/OTTApp/README.md

 # OTTSample

-This is a sample ui for OTT apps.
+This is a sample ui for OTT app.